Table of Contents

 Q: What happens if chicken isn’t cooked to 165°F?

-A: Undercooked chicken can contain harmful bacteria like salmonella, which can cause foodborne illnesses .
-Always aim for 165°F for safety.
+A: Undercooked chicken may harbor harmful bacteria like Salmonella, which can cause food poisoning.
+Always cook to 165°F for safety.

 A: Always check the temperature is chicken done using a thermometer for accuracy.